ethan-hann/SurveyManager/docs/source/getting_started.rst

 At any time, you can open a view panel that will show an overview of the currently opened job.
 This panel opens to the right side and only one panel can be opened at a time.
 To open it, click the ``Open View Panel`` button under the Current Job group on the Survey Ribbon tab.
 This view does not update in real time, however it can be refreshed by clicking the ``Refresh`` button on the panel.
-Certain fields in the View Panel are also editable and provide a quick shortcut to edit some attributes of the job.
+Certain fields in the View Panel are also editable and provide a quick shortcut to edit some attributes of the job. *This panel will update if you open another job with it showing*.

 .. image:: images/open_view_panel_1.png
   :width: 800